wwmm/easyeffects/src/adapter/README.md

 # PulseEffects Buffer Size Adapter

 Simple plugin that gives output buffers with the desired number of samples.
-It is used in PulseEffects to ensure that the number of audio samples in the buffer is a power of 2.
-The convolver needs this.

 You can test this plugin from command line executing: